Crown of Thorns Plant &

 Introducing the Crown of thorns plant or Corona de cristo, known as Euphorbia milii, a flowering plant that is a vibrant member of the Euphorbia genus.

-The Euphorbia Milii goes by several other common names, such as Crown of Thorns plant, Christ plant, and Christ Thorn.
+The Euphorbia Milii goes by several other common names, such as Crown of Thorns plant, Christ plant, and Christ's Crown of Thorn Plant.
 In Latin America, it is known as the Corona de Espinas or the Corona de Cristo, which means the crown of Christ.
-It is rumored that the crown of Jesus was made of this plant's woody stem.

 This ornamental cactus-like succulent, Corona de Cristo, is native to Madagascar and other tropical regions worldwide.
 It was introduced into cultivation by none other than Baron Milius (Middle East) himself, a Governor of Réunion (Bourbon Island); hence its name, Milii.